A-Momin/noteshub/nts/notes_git.md

     -   🔥 [git reset]()

-        -   <span style="color:orange">How to discard committed files?
-Extra care should be given using the reset command?</span>

-        -   `$ git reset` → Removes all files from the staging area, but keeps the changes in your working directory.
-It effectively "unstages" all changes.
-        -   `$ git reset HEAD <file_name>` → Unstage the specified file from Staging Area.
-        -   `$ git reset HEAD */.` → Unstage all the file from Staging Area
-        -   `$ git reset HEAD~1` → Discard the LAST commit from Local Repository (Committing Area).
-Discarted file kept in Working Area
-        -   `$ git reset HEAD~3` → Discard the LAST THREE commit from Local Repository (Committing Area).
-Discarted file kept in Working Area
-        -   `$ git reset --soft HEAD~3` → Discard the first three commit from Local Repository (Committing Area).
-Discarted file kept in Staging Area
-        -   **$ git reset --hard** → It is used to reset the current commit or branch and the staging area to it's initial state or to a given commit.
-It moves the HEAD and the current branch pointer to the specified commit if given any.
-        -   `$ git reset --hard HEAD~2`
         -   <font color="orange">How do I unstage changes?</font>

             -   `$ git checkout .` → discards all local changes in the working directory and resets the files to the latest committed state (HEAD); this does not affect untracked files.
             -   `$ git restore .` → restores all files in the current directory and subdirectories to their last committed state, effectively discarding all local changes; this is the modern replacement for `git checkout .`.

             -   It can be used to undo the effects of `git add` and unstage changes you have previously added to the Staging Area.
             -   It can also be used to discard local changes in a file, thereby restoring its last committed state.